tonysebion/medallion-foundry/README.md

-# medallion-foundry
+# bronze-foundry

-`medallion-foundry` is an opinionated Python framework for building Bronze → Silver pipelines that stay light, declarative, and orchestration neutral.
-You define data sources with `BronzeSource`, curate them with `SilverEntity`, then run everything through the `pipelines` CLI or your own lightweight orchestrator.
+`bronze-foundry` is a YAML-first framework for building Bronze → Silver data pipelines.
+Define your pipelines in simple YAML files and run them through the CLI - no Python knowledge required.
+For advanced use cases, Python pipelines are also supported.

 ## Highlights

-- **Declarative layers** — `pipelines.lib.BronzeSource` lets you land raw data, add telemetry, enforce load patterns, and emit `_metadata.json`/`_checksums.json`. `SilverEntity` deduplicates by natural keys, applies SCD1/SCD2 history, and writes standardized Silver output.
+- **YAML-first configuration** — Define pipelines in declarative YAML files with JSON Schema validation for editor autocomplete.
+Python is available for advanced use cases requiring custom logic.
-- **Rich source coverage** — Files (CSV, Parquet, space-delimited, fixed-width), MSSQL/Postgres, and REST APIs all sit behind the same interface, work with reusable pagination & pagination state helpers, and honor retry, rate limiting, and watermark configuration.
+- **Declarative layers** — Bronze lands raw data with telemetry, metadata, and checksums.
+Silver deduplicates by natural keys and applies SCD1/SCD2 history tracking.
-- **Pluggable storage** — Target local paths, S3 buckets, or Azure Blob/ADLS via the storage helpers (`pipelines.lib.storage`), and optionally override `BRONZE_TARGET_ROOT`/`SILVER_TARGET_ROOT` in CI.
+- **Rich source coverage** — Files (CSV, Parquet, JSON, Excel, fixed-width), databases (MSSQL, Postgres, MySQL, DB2), and REST APIs all use the same interface with pagination, retry, rate limiting, and watermark support.
-- **Pipeline-first CLI** — `python -m pipelines` discovers everything under `pipelines/`, supports Bronze-only (`:bronze`) and Silver-only (`:silver`) runs, dry runs, pre-flight checks, explanations, and has helpers for testing connections, generating samples, and creating new pipelines.
+- **Pluggable storage** — Target local paths, S3 buckets, or Azure Blob/ADLS via storage helpers.
-- **Sample data & helpers** — Scripts such as `scripts/generate_bronze_samples.py`, `scripts/generate_silver_samples.py`, and `scripts/generate_pattern_test_data.py` recreate canonical test data so you can exercise Bronze→Silver flows locally.
+- **Pipeline-first CLI** — `python -m pipelines` discovers YAML and Python pipelines, supports Bronze-only/Silver-only runs, dry runs, pre-flight checks, and interactive pipeline creation.
-- **Documentation & quality** — `pipelines/QUICKREF.md`, `docs/index.md`, and `docs/pipelines/GETTING_STARTED.md` walk through usage, plus there are guides for resilience, storage, and operations across `docs/`.
+- **Sample data & helpers** — Scripts recreate canonical test data so you can exercise Bronze→Silver flows locally.

 ## Quick start